WelloSolutions/ServiceDesk-WordPress-Plugin/README.md

 ![Logo](https://wello.solutions/wp-content/uploads/2023/12/logo-wello-white.png)

-# ServiceDesk React App
+# ServiceDesk WordPress Plugin

-ServiceDesk React App is a comprehensive application designed to streamline and manage all your service desk related needs.
+ServiceDesk WordPress Plugin is a comprehensive application designed to streamline and manage all your service desk-related needs.
 Built as a React application, this app is geared towards creating seamless experiences.
 From generating tickets and work orders to handling installations and beyond, this tool offers a full suite of features to ensure efficient and effective service management.
 Additionally, it supports creating a WordPress plugin, making it even more versatile for your integration needs.

 ## Features